wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/plan-app-project/includes/identify-business-problem.md

 The first step in using Microsoft Power Platform to solve a business problem is deciding what problem you want to tackle.

-The app that we'll be creating in these modules will be based on processes, problems and challenges from a Scuba Shop's Service Department.
+The app that we'll be creating in these modules will be based on processes, problems and challenges from a scuba shop's service department.

 Remember that before you embark on "solving a problem" with a Power Apps project, you need to determine if the project is worthwhile.
 Start with understanding the cost of not solving the problem.